-By: Atlanta Attorney William C. Head answers “How to Tell When Reckless Driving Is a Felony”
+By: Atlanta Attorney William C. Head

 By virtue of the shocking experience of being arrested, most people think they are facing a felony reckless driving or felony DUI in Georgia.
-In fewer than 10% of all Georgia arrests, for either reckless driving or DUI, citizens are facing a felony and potential state jail time.
+In fewer than 10% of all Georgia arrests, for either reckless driving or DUI, citizens are facing a felony and potential state prison time.

 Typically, citizens calling our law office seeking legal advice want to know more about the crime of reckless driving in GA.
 They want to know, “How do I know when reckless driving is a felony?”
 When charged with driving under the influence, they ask about getting the DUI reduced to reckless driving.

 Absent a related car crash (with another person, with another vehicle, or with a dwelling), only acts of reckless driving in GA that injure a passenger or occupant of the arrested driver’s motor vehicle, or cause a fatality, will constitute a reckless driving felony.
-So, the answer to “is reckless driving a felony” is usually, “NO.” Plus, unless the bond to get out of jail (after a reckless driving or driving under the influence arrest) and the amount of bail exceeds $10,000, you are almost always only dealing with a misdemeanor reckless driving in Georgia.
+So, the answer to “is reckless driving a felony?” is usually, “NO.” Plus, unless the bond to get out of jail (after a reckless driving or driving under the influence arrest) and the amount of bail exceeds $10,000, you are almost always only dealing with a misdemeanor reckless driving in Georgia.

-This is because both OCGA 40-6-393 (Georgia homicide by vehicle), OCGA 40-6-394 (serious injury by vehicle GA), and OCGA 40-6-393.1 (feticide by vehicle in GA) REQUIRE for some type of “serious motor vehicle offense” to be committed before felony charges can be part of an indictment.
+The reason is because both O.C.G.A.
+40-6-393 (Georgia homicide by vehicle), O.C.G.A.
+40-6-394 (serious injury by vehicle GA), and O.C.G.A.
+40-6-393.1 (feticide by vehicle in GA) REQUIRE for some type of “serious motor vehicle offense” to be committed before felony charges can be part of an indictment.

-Except for drivers UNDER the age of 21 charged with a Georgia reckless driving misdemeanor, (determined by age at the time of the case disposition), a reckless driving conviction does not cause license suspension or revocation in Georgia.
+Except for drivers UNDER the age of 21 charged with a Georgia reckless driving misdemeanor (determined by age at the time of the case disposition), a reckless driving conviction does not cause license suspension or revocation in Georgia.
 For some drivers, however, who are licensed in other states such as North Carolina, Virginia, or other states with highly aggressive laws proscribing reckless driving, such a conviction (when reported to the “home” state by Georgia DDS) can trigger a license suspension or a license revocation in that out-of-state driver’s DMV or DPS.

-However, when that accused driver has struck another vehicle, pedestrian or occupied dwelling, and someone suffers a serious injury or death, the reckless driving misdemeanor BECOMES the “predicate” serious driving offense that SUPPORTS felony reckless driving in Georgia.
+However, when that accused driver has struck another vehicle, pedestrian, or occupied dwelling, and someone suffers a serious injury or death, the reckless driving misdemeanor BECOMES the “predicate” serious driving offense that SUPPORTS felony reckless driving in Georgia.

 These felony-level Georgia reckless driving statutes (whether the victim is a pedestrian, a person in another vehicle, or a person in the reckless driver’s own vehicle) are:

 If police are aware of any of the above-described traffic crimes occurring, the driver may not be able to get an immediate bond from a “scheduled” bond list.
-A Superior Court judge may have to set the bond, and in some counties, the Judges are prone to NOT set a bond in a death or feticide case, whether caused by driving under the influence or reckless driving in Georgia.
+A Superior Court judge may have to set the bond, and in some counties, the judges are prone NOT to set a bond in a death or feticide case, whether caused by driving under the influence or reckless driving in Georgia.

 As opposed to traffic infractions that some states offer, driving in reckless disregard for persons or property is a serious misdemeanor and can cause license suspension.
 So, your answer to “is reckless driving a criminal offense?” is YES.
 Luckily, most reckless driving offenses are misdemeanors and not felonies.

 Yes, reckless driving is a criminal offense.
 Every traffic offense under Title 40-6 of the Georgia Code is a crime.
 So, don’t underestimate the negative impact of a Georgia reckless driving accusation.
-When an accident case first begins, we may not be able to know if the case for reckless driving is a felony.
-Don’t spend more time searching the web to determine if reckless driving is a crime.
-It is, in all jurisdictions.
+When an accident case first begins, our Atlanta lawyers may not be able to know if the Prosecutor is accusing the reckless driving as a felony.

 This is an easy answer: forever.
 If you enter a guilty plea, then you will have this criminal record until you go to the grave.

-Many charged with reckless driving ask “is reckless driving in GA a felony?”
-The next question is “can a conviction be expunged?”
+Many charged with reckless driving ask, “is reckless driving in GA a felony?”
+The next question is, “can a conviction be expunged?”
 No, it cannot.

-Plus, calls from or to the jail, by an incarcerated person are NOT private and are recorded.
+Plus, calls from or to the jail by an incarcerated person are NOT private and are recorded.
 While most reckless driving misdemeanor cases do not require jail time, every felony case predicated on reckless driving requires STATE PRISON time.
-Hence, accident cases where reckless driving is a felony charge is an EMERGENCY.
+Hence, accident cases where GA reckless driving is a felony charge is an EMERGENCY.

 Call the top-rated DUI law firm in Atlanta if you want to know “is reckless driving in GA a felony?”
 If attorney ratings are important to you, our DUI lawyers pass that test.
 On AVVO alone, our three DUI attorneys have amassed nearly 600 5-star reviews.

-A 42-year veteran Atlanta criminal defense attorney, William C. “Bubba” Head and his law partners, Larry Kohn, and ex-police officer Cory Yager, are all legal book authors in the field of criminal defense.
+A 43-year veteran Atlanta criminal defense attorney, William C. “Bubba” Head and his law partners, Larry Kohn, and ex-police officer Cory Yager, are all legal book authors in the field of criminal defense.
 Mr. Head has received more annual legal industry awards for traffic ticket defense than any other lawyer in Georgia.

-The three partners are highly-rated by Super Lawyers and other attorney rating services.
-Whether for misdemeanor or felony driving offenses, ALL traffic tickets in Georgia are CRIMES and we are here to assist in favorably resolving the case.
+The three partners are highly rated by Super Lawyers and other attorney rating services.
+Whether for misdemeanor or felony driving offenses, ALL traffic tickets in Georgia are CRIMES, and we are here to assist in favorably resolving the case.

 Our Atlanta lawyers offer citizens who have a reckless driving in GA or any other traffic ticket case a FREE professional case assessment, by phone or in person.
 For more serious misdemeanor traffic offense cases, like Georgia reckless driving, we want to help you at the earliest possible time.
 If the traffic ticket case is too far away for our Atlanta lawyers to handle economically, we can refer your reckless driving or other traffic ticket citation to an affiliated Georgia traffic ticket lawyer.

 With many youthful drivers and family auto insurance rates at stake, a parent of a teen or college-age driver understandably wants to keep a serious driving offense like reckless driving off his or her child’s driving history.
-Call us if you are a parent and want to know “is reckless driving in GA a felony?”
+Call us if you are a parent and want to know, “is reckless driving in GA a felony?”